ehsanmunna/eas-graphql-api/README.md

 # eas-graphql-api
-A new graphql api service with existing service.
+A new graphql api service from existing RESTAPI service.